mahmoudyusof/mahmoudyusof.github.io/articles/scikit-learn-pipelines.md

 ```

 Now let's join all of the above in one pipeline that targets each column with its family's pipeline.
-We can do so using the [sklearn.compose.ColumnTranformer](https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html?highlight=columntransformer#sklearn.compose.ColumnTransformer) Object
+We can do so using the <a class="mdlink" href="https://scikit-learn.org/stable/modules/generated/sklearn.compose.ColumnTransformer.html?highlight=columntransformer#sklearn.compose.ColumnTransformer">sklearn.compose.ColumnTranformer</a> Object

 ```python
 from sklearn.compose import ColumnTransformer